Getty

 James Franklin’s narrative arc drowns

 James Franklin spent more than a decade at Penn State.
 Over his 11 seasons, he piled a robust 104-24 resume with the Nittany Lions, leading the program to a Big Ten Championship, seven New Year’s Six bowl games, and a college football playoff appearance.
 The 2024 season was decent.
 11+ wins.
 The only woe?
 He buckled again elite programs.
-Losses against Oregon and Ohio State stung.
+Losses to Oregon and Ohio State stung.
 This season, he was determined to change the narrative that Penn State can win over top-ranked programs.
 “We’re in total control to change the narrative,” he had said during the media days.

 ADVERTISEMENT

-Desmond Howard had said that Penn State has just a two-game schedule this season: Against Ohio State and Oregon.
+Desmond Howard had said that Penn State has just a two-game schedule this season: against Ohio State and Oregon.
 But following three back-to-back losses, that too, against the Bruins and the Wildcats, Franklin’s credibility was at stake.
 Paul Finebaum didn’t mince his words.
 “What I am suggesting is that James Franklin meet with the administration at Penn State and start planning an exit, because to me it feels like he has no credibility remaining,” he said on the Matt Barnie Show.

 ADVERTISEMENT